pecu/FinancialVision/Explainable Digital Currency Candlestick Pattern AI Learner/README.md

 ## Results
+The Figure can be seem as an important feature heatmap.
+The successful attack ratio ranges from 0 to 100 percent.
+The data point is more critical when the percentage is higher.

 * The attack result of the original model

 <p align="left">
   <img src="https://github.com/pecu/FinancialVision/blob/master/Explainable%20Digital%20Currency%20Candlestick%20Pattern%20AI%20Learner/images/Attacking%20Result%20of%20the%20Original%20Model.png" width = "600" height = "300">
 <p>